 The Seed Exchange

-The Library at Birmingham Botanical Gardens has started a Seed Exchange and we would like for you to participate.
-We took our old card catalog and filled it with open pollinated vegetable, fruit, herb and flower seeds.
+The Library at Birmingham Botanical Gardens has a Seed Exchange, and we would love for you to participate!
+We took our old card catalog and filled it with open pollinated vegetable, fruit, herb, and flower seeds.

-The Seed Exchange is a free program that was set up to encourage and educate the public on the benefits and importance of seed saving and how important it is to our natural biodiversity.
-Through the time-honored tradition of seed saving we celebrate biodiversity, nurture locally adapted plant varieties and foster community resilience, self-reliance and a culture of sharing.
+The Seed Exchange is a free program that was set up to encourage and educate the public on the benefits and importance of seed saving and how it encourages natural biodiversity.
+Through the time-honored tradition of seed saving we celebrate biodiversity, nurture locally adapted plant varieties, and foster community resilience, self-reliance, and a culture of sharing.

 If you are unable to save your own seed, please consider donating a packet or two of fresh, commercially grown, open-pollinated (non-hybrid, non-GMO) seed to keep our library stocked.
 Returned seed will allow us to keep the library well stocked.